 It’s always such a relief when the physio gives you the go-ahead to start running again after an injury.
 The

-Re-injury is ofcourse the biggest risk.
-But with a sensible and structured re-introduction to training, you stand a much better chance of success first time, and a faster return to full fitness.
+Re-injury is, of course, the biggest risk.
+However, with a sensible and structured re-introduction to your running, you have a much better chance of success first time and a faster return to full running fitness.

 A number of readers have asked me to put together an example twelve week running program for those who are coming back from injury.

 This simple-to-follow program will guide you through three months of gradual progression of running volume to safely build up running time as the previously injured tissues get stronger again.